jhk199/HW1/README.md

 a.
 How is the start state represented in `RiverCrossingProblem`?
 What about the goal state?
 (Don’t overthink these)
     Everyone on left bank is start, everyone on right is goal state
 b.
 What are the available actions for a `RiverCrossingState`?
+    It can move right, left, check if it's valid, and check if it can move
 c.
 What parts of a state-space problem (as defined in the P&M textbook) are missing?

 3. In main.py, start filling in the function main(), which we will use to test our solutions.
 Start by defining a RiverCrossingProblem to match the description in question 1, above.
 Assume that the farmer starts on the left riverbank. _Note: We use a two-bank representation to make it easier to visualize the problem._